wuliwei9278/ml-1m/README.md

 	```

     , where the option -n specify the number of subsampled ratings per user N in Section 5.1 and -o specify the output file name prefix.
+The datasets generated will be in the current folder you type the command, i.e. the repo folder in the example.
 (The scripts also generate the training ratings which can be used for other methods)

 3. Use command line to go to the repo folder and start Julia